dotnet/docs/docs/standard/io/buffers.md

 ---
 # Work with Buffers in .NET

-This article provides an overview of types that help you read data that runs across multiple buffers.
+This article provides an overview of types that help read data that runs across multiple buffers.
 They're primarily used to support <xref:System.IO.Pipelines.PipeReader> objects.

 ## IBufferWriter\<T\>